microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 > Swanson AB, Kosmala M, Lintott CJ, Simpson RJ, Smith A, Packer C (2015) Snapshot Serengeti, high-frequency annotated camera trap images of 40 mammalian species in an African savanna.
 Scientific Data 2: 150026.
 DOI: https://doi.org/10.1038/sdata.2015.26
 </div>

-The Snapshot Serengeti dataset is a collection of motion-triggered camera trap images captured by camera traps in the Serengeti National Park in Tanzania.
-The goal of this workshop is to analyze the metadata files associated with the images and train a machine learning model to classify the images.

-To learn more about the dataset use the links provided in the citation above.

 ---